 The following is a summary of the requirements that must be met prior to approval of a submitted application.
 If any information is missing or an applicant does not qualify for the program, the application will be mailed back to the applicant.
+For clean combustion vehicle purchases, the old vehicle must meet one of the requirements between items one through five, and meet both items six and seven below:

-- Any heavier heavy-duty vehicle (GVWR over 26,000 lbs.) equipped with a diesel particulate filter (if diesel-fueled) with a 2009 or older model year engine - All lighter heavy-duty vehicles (GVWR between 14,001-26,000 lbs.) with a 1999-2009 model year engine (if diesel-fueled) or 2009 an older model year engine - Registered Work Trucks (Currently WT Previously Construction CT) with 2005 & 2006 model year engines driving less than 20,000 miles per year - Limited Mileage Agricultural Trucks (AG) with any engine driving less than 15,000 miles per year - Heavy-duty vehicles compliant with other ARB regulations (e.g. Public Fleets, Solid Waste Collection Vehicles, Transit Fleet Rules) with a 2009 or older model year engine.
-Applicant must currently own the vehicle with a clear title and submit a copy of the clear title with their application - Old vehicle must still be operating on at least a part-time or seasonal basis defined as being registered with the DMV for on-road operation at least 3 months per 12 month period - Old vehicle must be turned for disposal in the same condition that it was in at the time of the preinspection (see Section 5.4)
+- 1. Any heavy-duty vehicle (GVWR greater than 14,001 lbs.) equipped with a 2009 or older engine that operates on a fuel other than diesel fuel - 2.
+Any heavier heavy-duty vehicle (GVWR over 26,000 lbs.) equipped with a diesel particulate filter (if diesel-fueled) with a 2009 or older model year engine - 3.
+All lighter heavy-duty vehicles (GVWR between 14,001-26,000 lbs.) with a 1999-2009 model year engine (if diesel-fueled) - 4.
+Registered Limited Mileage Agricultural Trucks (AG) with any engine if part of a 2-for-1 project - 5.
+Heavy-duty vehicles compliant with other ARB regulations (e.g. Public Fleets, Solid Waste Collection Vehicles, Transit Fleet Rules) with a 2009 or older model year engine - 6.
+Old vehicle must still be operating on at least a part-time or seasonal basis defined as being registered with the DMV for on-road operation at an address located within the SACOG region at least 3 months per 12-month period - 7.
+Old vehicle must be turned for disposal in the same condition that it was in at the time of the preinspection (see Section 5.4)